QuantEcon/lecture-source-py/rst_files/optgrowth.rst

 .. index::
     single: Optimal Growth; Policy Function

-To compute an approximate optimal policy, we will write a function that backs out the optimal policy from the optimal wage rate
+To compute an approximate optimal policy, we will use the second function return from `bellman_function_factory` that backs out the optimal policy from the optimal wage rate

 The next figure compares the result to the exact solution, which, as mentioned above, is :math:`\sigma(y) = (1 - \alpha \beta) y`